paweljw/paweljw/README.md

 I'm a software engineer, architect and engineering manager.
 [AMA](mailto:p@paweljw.al) 😄

+⚠️ **I've all but moved away from GitHub.** I may be hard to reach here.
+Code in my repos should be considered unmaintained. ⚠️

 * 💬 Blog and contact: https://paweljw.al
 * 🔭 Company: https://measure.studio
 * 🌱 Personal projects: